pavelhoral/wrensec-docs/Java-Style-Guide.md

         longExpressionInvolving(str);
 ```

-> **Note:** The primary goal for line wrapping is to have clear code, _not necessarily_ code that fits in the smallest number of lines.
+> **Note:** The primary goal for line wrapping should be to have clear code, _not necessarily_ code that fits in the smallest number of lines.

 #### 4.5.2 Indent continuation lines at least +4 spaces
 When line-wrapping, each line after the first (each _continuation line_) must be indented at least +4 from the original line.